earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

      pass
 ~~~

-We use such a construct when creating subclasses that inherit from a base class.
-Here, this means the `Derived` class inherits from the `Base` class.
+We use such a construct when creating subclasses that inherit from a base class; the `Derived` class inherits from the `Base` class.
 Notice that we use a similar syntax when creating named tuple types.

 ~~~{.python caption=""}
 class SomeNamedTuple(NamedTuple):